YunusEmreAlps/Nginx/3. Reverse Proxy/en_finish.md

 - Explored Nginx's configuration directives and best practices.
 - and more...

-## 💡 What's Next?
+## 🌱 What's Next?

 You're now equipped with the foundational knowledge to further explore Nginx's advanced features, including:

-- Configuring Nginx as a reverse proxy.
+- Set up Nginx as a reverse proxy to forward client requests to backend servers.
-- Implementing load balancing.
+- Learn about load distribution strategies (`round-robin`, `least-connected`, etc.).
-- Optimizing performance with caching and compression.
-- Managing SSL/TLS certificates for secure communication.
-- Monitoring and logging Nginx activities.
-- Securing Nginx with firewall rules.
-- Implementing URL rewriting and redirection.
-- Working with load balancers and backend servers.
-- Fine-tuning Nginx for high availability and fault tolerance.
-- Integrating Nginx with other technologies (e.g., Docker, Kubernetes).
-- And more...
+- Configure reverse proxy for different application servers (Node.js, Python, PHP).
+- Set up health checks for upstream servers.
+- Optimize timeout and buffer settings for reverse proxy performance.

 Continue honing your skills, and don't forget to apply what you've learned to your projects!